 The proposed Section 42649.81(a)(3) states "On and after January 1, 2019, a business that generates at least one cubic yard of organic waste shall arrange for recycling services specifically for organic waste in the manner specified in subdivision (b)."
-However, we believe this threshold should be consistent with the threshold that has been established under the mandatory commercial recycling program (AB 341) for businesses generating four cubic yards of solid waste or more per week.
+However, we believe this threshold should be consistent with the threshold that has been established under the mandatory commercial recycling program (AB 341 Section 42649.2 of the Public Resources Code) for businesses generating four cubic yards of solid waste or more per week.
 This would eliminate confusion and possible duplication of efforts.
 As such, we recommend the following:

-"On and after January 1, 2019, a business that generates four cubic yards of solid waste per week including at least one cubic yard per week of organic waste shall arrange for recycling services specifically for organic waste in the manner specified in subdivision (b)."
+"(3) On and after January 1, 2019, a business that generates at least four cubic yards per week of solid waste, including one cubic yard of organic waste per week shall arrange for recycling services specifically for organic waste in the manner specified in subdivision (b)."